 Timing is important, too.
 Adopting at the beginning of summer is smart.
 The weather is better, so more time can be spent outside exercising, training, and bonding with your new pet.
 And if the kids are going to follow through on their promise to care for the new family member, they will have more time to establish a routine without a school commitment.
 The fact that summer has turned into fall should not be a deal breaker, however.
 Animals are ready for adoption all year round.

 Where do Seattle Humane Society animals come from?

-Most animals the Seattle Humane Society receives, Laura says, are owner surrenders or transfers from other shelters in Washington state.
+Most animals the Seattle Humane Society receives, organization officials report, are owner surrenders or transfers from other shelters in Washington state.
 Upon arrival at the shelter, the animals are given a thorough medical exam then behavior-tested by specialists to determine their temperament.
 Can the animal be touched while they’re eating?
 Are they comfortable with gentle tugging on their ears and tails?
 Do they play well with other animals?
 These questions and more help the specialists determine the animal’s level of socialization as well as the recommended age minimum for children of prospective families.

 Once the animals are spayed/neutered and up-to-date on their vaccinations, the Seattle Humane Society’s adoption specialists take over.
 These trained matchmakers look at the daily routines, space, lifestyle, and wishes of prospective families and help match them to their perfect pet.